An Interview with the Persecuted Chinese Artist Ai Weiwei

 Every morning, Ai Weiwei places a new bunch of flowers in the front basket of a bicycle outside his studio in Caochangdi, northeast Beijing.
-He plans to keep making these colourful little daily protests until the government returns his passport, which remains confiscated since the dissident artist was detained and psychologically tortured for 81 days in 2011.
+He plans to keep making these colorful little daily protests until the government returns his passport, which has remained confiscated since the dissident artist was detained and psychologically tortured for 81 days in 2011.

+Videos by VICE

-The flowers, and the studio door behind them, are in the vision of a cluster of CCTV cameras that help the authorities keep tabs on Ai’s every move.
+The flowers, and the studio door behind them, are in the sight of a cluster of CCTV cameras that help the authorities keep tabs on Ai’s every move.
 Not that Ai does much moving, having been told that he’s not allowed to leave Beijing.

-Videos by VICE

-Born in 1957 to Ai Qing, a renowned poet, Ai Weiwei studied and worked in New York’s bohemian subculture from 1981 until 1993, when he returned to China.
-Between 1994 and 1997 his reputation as a lynchpin of China’s artistic underground grew as he helped publish three avant-garde art showcase books outside government-approved channels.
-He later shifted his focus towards architecture and was invited to help design Beijing’s “Bird’s Nest” stadium for the 2008 Olympics, which he ended up dismissing as a “propaganda” event, before distancing himself from the whole thing.
+Born in 1957 to Ai Qing, a renowned poet, Ai Weiwei studied and worked in New York City’s bohemian subculture from 1981 until 1993, when he returned to China.
+Between 1994 and 1997 his reputation as a linchpin of China’s artistic underground grew as he helped publish three avant-garde art showcase books outside government-approved channels.
+He later shifted his focus toward architecture and was invited to help design Beijing’s “Bird’s Nest” stadium for the 2008 Olympics, which he ended up dismissing as a “propaganda” event, before distancing himself from the whole thing.

 He used blogs to publicly slam the Chinese government, but it was his reaction to the collapse of poorly constructed government-built schools in Sichuan during an earthquake in 2008 that shot him to the top of the authorities’ must-silence list.

 The government was accused of trying to cover up corruption that led to the shoddy building standards and thousands of children’s deaths.
-Ai mobilised a team of volunteers to collect over 5,000 names of those who died as part of the scandal, and made them public.
+Ai mobilized a team of volunteers to collect more than 5,000 names of those who died as part of the scandal, and made them public.
 During the process he accused a police officer of punching him in the head during an early-hours hotel raid.

 VICE: Why was it so long before you had your first China solo show?